Kerrville, Texas: Education

 Kerrville is served by the Kerrville Independent School District, which maintains four elementary schools (Tally, Nimitz, Starkey, and Daniels), one middle school (Peterson), and two high schools (Hill Country High School and Kerrville (TX) Tivy).
 Our Lady of the Hills Catholic High School and Notre Dame Catholic School and Grace Academy of Kerrville are also located in Kerrville, serving as the primary alternative to the public school system.

-Kerrville is home to Schreiner University, a private four-year university which was established in 1923 by an ex-Texas Ranger, Captain Charles Schreiner.
+Kerrville is home to Schreiner University, a private, four-year university that was established in 1923 by an ex-Texas Ranger, Captain Charles Schreiner.

 Until 2020, Schreiner University was also home to Greystone Preparatory School.
 Greystone offered a one-year preparatory course to help individuals prepare for an appointment to one of the five federal service academies.
 Since the departure of Greystone, Schreiner Institute was created to fill this role.
-Directed by veteran Marine Shannon Deville, the program has since been designated as one of six West Point approved Associate of Graduates Scholarship Programs.
+Directed by a staff of former military officers, the program has since been designated as one of six West Point-approved associate of Graduates Scholarship Programs.

 Infrastructure

 Nonprofit/service organizations

-The TaxExemptWorld.com website, which compiles Internal Revenue Service data, reported that in 2013, 465 distinct, active, tax exempt/nonprofit organizations in Kerrville, excluding credit unions, had a total income of $414 million and assets of $959 million.
+The TaxExemptWorld.com website, which compiles Internal Revenue Service data, reported that in 2013, 465 distinct, active, tax-exempt/nonprofit organizations were in Kerrville, excluding credit unions, had a total income of $414 million and assets of $959 million.
 One example of a performing arts nonprofit organization in Kerrville would be Art 2 Heart.
-There are seventy-three (73) churches in or near Kerrville, Texas.
+Seventy-three churches are in or near Kerrville.